MarkNaeem/System-Identification-Tensorflow/README.md

 ### There is two python files in this repository:
 **SysIden.py:** includes the system identification class that builds the Tensorflow graph, takes the training data, and gives the optimized matrices.

-**StateSpace.py:** Moved to [StateSpace-python](https://github.com/MarkNaeem/StateSpace-python).
+**StateSpace.py:** moved to [StateSpace-python](https://github.com/MarkNaeem/StateSpace-python).

-**Examples.ipynb:**  The Ipython notebook shows examples about how to use the system identification class.
+**Examples.ipynb:** moved to [System-Identification-Tensorflow-Examples](https://github.com/MarkNaeem/System-Identification-Tensorflow-Examples) The Ipython notebook shows examples about how to use the system identification class.